Description

 Applying this definition to our asset in some examples:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 488 days of SPDR S&P 500 is greater, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 488 days of SPDR S&P 500 is larger, thus worse.

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 488 days is larger, thus worse.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 488 days is greater, thus worse.

 AveDuration: